AdobeDocs/document-services/src/pages/apis/doc-generation/dg-why-doc-gen-api.md

 ### Document Generation with Signatures

-Adobe Sign integration allows you to generate documents with signatures including conditional logic for signature text tags
+Adobe Sign integration allows you to generate documents with signatures including conditional logic for signature text tags.